nicolas-mark/deniable-initcpio/README.md

 Specify which devices to decrypt in the following format, device:name:header:offset:keysize:options e.g.
 ```
-cryptdevices=sda:crypt_home:sda_header.bin:0:512:allow-discards,readonly;nvme0n1:crypt_root:nvme_header:512:512:allow-discards
+cryptdevices=sda:crypt_backup:sda_header.bin:0:512:allow-discards,readonly;nvme0n1:crypt_root:nvme_header:512:512:allow-discards
 ```

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are most welcome and make the open source community a great place to learn, create, and get inspired.
-Any contributions are most welcome.
+Any contributions are most welcome, but please sign your commits and follow these steps

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/noice-feature`)
 3. Commit your Changes (`git commit -m 'Added some very cool stuff here'`)
 4. Push the Changes (`git push origin feature/noice-feature`)
 5. Open a Pull Request

+Note: Commits must be signed.

+For more information on contributing and the code of conduct, read the [CONTRIBUTING](.github/CONTRIBUTING.md) doc.

 <!-- SECURITY POLICY -->
 ### Security Policy